 - Boil Akarkara, Jaiphal, Javitri, Elaichi, and Kesar in milk.
 Add Mishri and take.
 Or

 - Mix root powder in milk or honey and take.

 Chronic catarrh of the head and nostril, as a snuff, causing free flow of mucous

 Akrakaradi Vati is indicated to increase ejaculation time.

 This is prepared by mixing fine powders of Akrakara + Shunthi/Dry ginger + Piper cubeba + Kesar/ saffron + Pippali/long pepper + Jaiphal/nutmeg + Lavang/clove + Chandan/sandalwood (each 1 part) + Afeem/opium 4 parts.
-Pills of size 125 mg each are rolled and taken daily in dose of 1 pill twice a day.
+Pills of size 125 mg each are rolled and taken daily in a dose of 1 pill twice a day.

 - Mix Akarkara powder + Vach powder + Honey and take 1 teaspoon twice a day.

-The root power is cooked in olive oil and massaged externally to cause sweating and thus helps in high temperature.
+The root power is cooked in olive oil and massaged externally to cause sweating and thus helps in the high temperature.